-The pH of seawater has historically remained at about 8.2, which is slightly alkaline (pure water is neutral — pH 7).
+The pH of seawater has historically stayed at about 8.2.
+This is slightly alkaline (pure water is neutral at pH 7).
 However, CO2 from human activities has caused the pH of ocean surface waters to drop by 0.11 pH units.
 This might not sound like much, but it is equivalent to a 30% increase in acidity.
-Unless CO2 emissions are curbed the pH is expected to fall by 0.5 pH units by 2100; a 320% increase in acidity.
+Unless CO2 emissions are curbed, the pH is expected to fall by 0.5 pH units by the year 2100.
+This would be a 320% increase in acidity.

 How can we stop it?

 Even if all carbon emissions stopped today, we would still see a further drop of 0.1 to 0.2 pH units.
 It will take thousands of years for the oceans to recover.

 However, action now can prevent conditions that are corrosive to calcifying organisms from becoming more widespread.

 The AAD researches ocean acidification and its effects on marine ecosystems.
 These research programs will assist governments, scientists, modellers and society to understand the emerging impacts of ocean acidification.

 What research is being done?

 In 2014–15 AAD scientists created a 'future ocean' under the sea ice off Casey.
 It uses 4 underwater chambers to measure the impact of ocean acidification on seafloor (or 'benthic') communities.

 During the Antarctic 'Free Ocean Carbon Enrichment' (antFOCE) experiment, a team of scientific divers, technicians and engineers increased CO2 concentrations in the water in 2 of the chambers.
 This decreased the pH of the water by 0.4 pH units, without changing light or nutrient concentrations.
 The other 2 chambers were used as 'controls' to track natural fluctuations in pH.